Nicolas-Puccio/caravaneer-2/README.md

 10. **Smaller battle fields**: halved how much battle field size scales with weapon skill, and reduced min size when using melee weapons.

-11. **Fix starving towns**: Some towns did not expand forage industry properly which caused a deficit in food production and expensive food prices.
+11. **Fix starving towns due to forage deficit**: Some towns did not expand forage industry properly which caused a deficit in food production and expensive food prices.

 12. **Partial fix chained industries**: Leather vest and yarn jackets will produce if consumption is satisfied by another industry, regardless of storage space.